Find a qualified trainer

-You're ready to go - a certified personal trainer is all you now need.
+You've made the decision, so a qualified and insured personal trainer is all you now need.
 There are a number of key steps that you must check prior to paying them or letting them loose on you!

 You've gone through the process of deciding that you want some help, and that you can afford a medium term commitment, now it's time to ensure they are who they say they are!
 The NRPT believes the key to hiring a successful and certified personal trainer, is making sure you go through all the steps below.
 All NRPT trainers have to have steps 1, 2 and 3, so all you need to sort out is steps 4, 5 and 6.